vchunkyzv/Backdrop-Downloader/README.md

 docker run -d \
   --name=backdrop-downloader \
   -p 8500:8500 \
-  -v /path/to/movies:/movies \
-  -v /path/to/tvshows:/tvshows \
-  -v /path/to/config:/config \
+  -v /path/to/Backdrop-Downloader/config:/config \
   vchunkyzv/backdrop-downloader
 ```

-💡 Replace `/path/to/movies` and `/path/to/tvshows` with your actual movie & TV show source folders.\
-💡 Replace `/path/to/config` with where you want the configuration to be stored.
+💡 Replace `/path/to/Backdrop-Downloader/config` with the actual directory where you want the configuration and backdrops to be stored.

-### **3️⃣ Access the Web GUI**
+### **4️⃣ Access the Web GUI**

 Once running, open your browser and go to: